shyamy-c/Advertising-docs/Advertising/scripts/reference/ProductType.md

 ---
 title: "ProductType"
 subtitle: "Scripts"
-description: "Contains the methods used to manage the product group."
+description: "Contains the methods used to manage the type product group."
 author: "swhite-msft"
 manager: ehansen